Easy Methods to Fix max_execution_time Fatal Error in WordPress?

 Method 5: Using A Plugin

-The beauty of WordPress lies in its vast plugin library, offering solutions for virtually every problem—including fixing the max_execution_time error.
+The beauty of WordPress lies in its vast plugin library, which offers solutions for virtually every problem, including resolving the max_execution_time error.
 For this method, we’ll show you how to use a plugin that increases both the execution time and upload file size, which can often be related issues.

 Step 1: Install the Plugin